Find schools

 “What shouldn’t be forgotten is that there are a lot of peripheral technologies which come out of nuclear power that benefit humanity,” Dr. Hosemann says.
 “If you get cancer treatment today, it’s very likely you will get injected with a radioactive substance.
 That technology is born out of the nuclear enterprise.
 Without reactors, you wouldn’t have it.
 There are numerous examples of the benefits of nuclear engineering beyond just nuclear power.”

-In the developing world, SMRs can bring clean energy to nations that once were not able to afford or operate nuclear reactors.
-These low-pollution power generators could revolutionize the infrastructure of a continent like Africa that still has an estimated 600 million citizens who lack access to electricity.
-There are currently 54 reactors under construction in 18 countries, 14 of which are emerging and middle-income nations.
+In the developing world, SMRs can bring clean energy to nations that were once unable to afford or operate nuclear reactors.
+These low-pollution power generators could revolutionize the infrastructure of a continent like Africa, where an estimated 600 million citizens still lack access to electricity.
+There are currently 54 reactors under construction in 18 countries, 14 of which are in emerging and middle-income nations.
 If entities like the International Atomic Energy Association (IAEA) are appropriately involved and consulted, the low risk of SMRs could be mitigated even further.

 “For each energy source, there are compromises,” Dr. Hosemann says.
 “Each society, each country, and, to some degree, each state has to decide what compromises they’re willing to accept.
 There is no single answer for what works globally, only for what works locally.”

 Humans are inherently flawed, but nuclear power isn’t.
-According to the IEA, if the technology can be progressively developed, operated, and maintained efficiently, then nuclear power can be a major tool in divesting the world’s dependence on high-emission power sources.
+According to the IEA, if the technology can be developed, operated, and maintained efficiently, nuclear power can be a major tool in reducing the world’s dependence on high-emission power sources.
 To what extent governments and businesses decide to harness that power safely, affordably, and effectively, however, remains to be seen.

 Why are women underrepresented in engineering, the top-paying undergraduate major in the country?
 Why does a disproportionate amount of engineering research funding go to men?
 Which schools are actively creating opportunities for women?
 Which female engineers are leading the way?
 Find out here.